sunilthakan/Human-activity-recognistion/README.md

 The dataset is taken from the UCI Machine Learning Repository

-Classifictaion problem having 6 classes(activities which are performed)
+Classification problem having 6 classes(activities which are performed)

 1.Walking
 2.Walking Upstairs